 Pray for Me

-Apologies for taking three months since my post celebrating that the Supreme Court agreed to hear THE UNITED STATES VS CYBERTOPHYSICAL.ORG –
+Apologies for taking so long since my post celebrating that the Supreme Court agreed to hear THE UNITED STATES VS CYBERTOPHYSICAL.ORG –

 I was thinking, since I had little to share but my anxiety, I should just keep it to myself.

 But, my good friend, Claire Bodine of The Herald Angel, has been heckling me, in the most Christian way possible, to actually FULFILL my job as Editor of this website and begin sharing with you deeper background on the legal mission CyberToPhysical (CTP) has taken on – and the mission that YOU, with your attention and deeply appreciated contributions, have made possible.